 While you’re waiting for the rice to cook, you can also prepare your hazelnuts.
 Here’s a great article from Fine Cooking that goes over two different methods to remove the peel from hazelnuts.
 (If you can buy already peeled hazelnuts, lucky you!)
 I used the blanching method and then toasted them in the oven.
 It was pretty easy and quick.
 But if you don’t want to bother with skinning hazelnuts, you can just buy blanched almonds.

 Here are my prepared ingredients.
 There’s the cooked wild rice, baby kale, shallots, celery, skinned hazelnuts, dried cherries (you can substitute dried cranberries), and some minced garlic.

 I started out cooking the shallots and celery in some butter, then added the garlic and then the kale.

 The hazelnuts, cherries, and wild rice get added in at the end.
 Once your ingredients are prepared, this dish cooks so quickly.
 You can do the ingredient prep in advance and also cook the final dish in advance.
 Reheat in the microwave and you can’t tell it’s not freshly made.

-If you want to do a test run before Thanksgiving and are wondering what to make for your main course, I think this fried wild rice goes great with my Herb Roast Chicken.
+If you want to do a test run before Thanksgiving and are wondering what to make for your main course, I think this fried wild rice goes great with my Engagement Chicken.